verdipratama/reactive/README.md

 # @verdipratama/reactive

-Start your Reactive Projects in seconds.
+Start your reactive projects in seconds.

 # Requirements